kpenfound/greetings-api/DEMO.md

 This deploys the backend to fly.io at https://dagger-demo.fly.dev/ and the frontend to Netlify at https://dagger-demo.netlify.app/

+Secrets are retrieved at runtime from Infisical, a SaaS Secret Manager

+### Release

+Create a release of the project

+`dagger call -m ./ci ci --dir . --release --infisical-token $TOKEN`

+### CI without cloning the project/branch

+Run the CI without even checking out a branch

+`dagger call -m ./ci ci-remote --commit $COMMIT_SHA`

 ## Demo

+Install Dagger CLI 0.9.3 or above

 Recording [on Drive](https://drive.google.com/file/d/1mWthDw6lFa_Z-WQgPvyinVodtn9ELl-d/view?usp=sharing)